 The mind map of the proof is illustrated in Fig. \ref{fig: proof1}.
 Inspired by backward induction, we hierarchically analyze the MFSG.
 We first prove the existence of NE in a multi-follower subgame with any follower numbers, and then establish the existence of a solution for the leader's problem.

-\subsection{Existence of NE in Follower Subgame}
+\subsubsection{Existence of NE in Follower Subgame}

 Consider the subgame among followers under any fixed leader policy $\theta_b$ and any realized number of followers $\mathcal{I}_t=I$ drawn from the distribution $\mathbb{D}(I)$.
 We next show that this subgame is an exact potential game (EPG), which admits at least one NE \cite{9207866}.
-First, we focus on the interactive term $\xi^{\rm rec}\subscriptuet/\xi^{\rm tx}\subscriptuet$ from Eq. \eqref{eq:ue unity}, since the other term is independent of other follower actions.
-To construct the potential function, we then reformulate this interactive utility $F'\subscriptuet$ as
+First, we focus on the interactive term $\xi^{\rm rec}\subscriptuet/\xi^{\rm tx}\subscriptuet$ from Eq. \eqref{eq:ue unity}. {Note that although followers' actions collectively influence the leader's future observations across TTIs, within the instantaneous subgame at time $t$, the leader's broadcasted DCM $d_{i,t}$ acts as a realized, fixed parameter.
+Hence, $C_{i,t,u}$ is orthogonal to the concurrent actions of other followers $a_{-i,t,u}^{\rm bit}$, permitting its exact decoupling in the stage game.} To construct the potential function, we then reformulate this interactive utility $F'\subscriptuet$ as

 where $\bm{a}^{\rm bit}=(a^{\rm bit}\subscriptuet,a^{\rm bit}\subscriptuet[-i])$, $a^{\rm bit}\subscriptuet=(a_{i,t,u,1}^{\rm bit},\cdots,a_{i,t,u,M}^{\rm bit})$, and $N_m$ denotes data transmitted\footnote{We assume all UEs share the common $N_m$ for simplicity.} on RBG $m$.
 Based on this, we can define an exact potential function that captures the network throughput for the joint action profile $\bm{a}^{\rm bit}$